Photoelectric effect#

 2. Once threoshold is reached \(\nu>\nu_0\) Increasing intensity of light on the other hand increases the current linearly.

-• Intensity of light is measure of number of photons. frequency is measure of energy of photons.
+• Intensity of light quantifies number of photons.

-• 1 photon can collide with 1 electron and eject it if it has sufficient energy
+• Particular nature of light 1 photon can “collide” with 1 electron and eject it if photon has sufficient energy.

 Applications of photoelectric effect#

-• Besides its historical role in the establishment of QM photoelectric effect has many practical applications.
-It is relevant for the design of solar cells, photovoltaics, photoelectron spectroscopy, night vision, etc.
+Fig. 18 Besides its historical role in the establishment of QM photoelectric effect has many practical applications.
+It is relevant for the design of solar cells, photovoltaics, photoelectron spectroscopy, night vision, etc. !#